What’s happening at the Catholic Chaplaincy and the Holy Name this week

 We are folding one thousand cranes for peace at Holy Name.

 If you would like to help then please drop into the chaplaincy and fold a paper crane!
-The cranes will be displayed in the Church from Sunday 18th May as a symbol of our commitment to world peace.
-Watch this space for our special origami evening coming up during Lent...
+The cranes will be displayed some time May as a symbol of our commitment to world peace.

 From Our Diocese